Ticket #2149 (new bug)

 Sorry for the off-topic, but are there any other torrent clients under linux, that suport HTTPS proxy and magnet links?
 Vuze only connects to one peer from 1600+ and has a direct connection to him, utorrent under wine crashes all the time and doesn't download from TPB's magnet links.
 I'd also like to try a free anonymous SOCKS proxy, but can't find one.

-Changed 9 months ago by ku
+comment:14 Changed 12 years ago by ku

 Oops.
 I just found out where I was wrong.
 The whole time the daemon was running with 0.16-3 (Help->About).
 It doesn't start with 0.15.x at all.
 Googling showed that I might need boost-libs 1.48.0 for that to work, this would break other packages for me.

-Changed 9 months ago by ku
+comment:15 Changed 12 years ago by ku

 Just tested in Ubuntu 10.4 in VirtualBox? - both deluge 1.2.2 and qbittorrent 2.2.5 work with that proxy with libtorrent 0.14.10.0.
 I also tested fatrat (it also depends on libtorrent-rasterbar) with 0.16.3 and it didn't work, too.
 So indeed, it seems like something was changed or broken with libtorrent 0.16.x

-Changed 9 months ago by Cas
+comment:16 Changed 12 years ago by Cas

-• component changed from core to libtorrent
+• Component changed from core to libtorrent

 Yep I looked again at the Deluge code and it will not overwrite if the proxy in set to None and testing with simple client and Deluge shows the Python bindings appear to get and set ok so this suggests a deeper issue in lt 0.16.